The Neighbors: Income

 The Neighbors: Occupations

-of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is
+sales and service jobs, from major sales accounts, to working in fast food restaurants, with 33.2% of the residents employed.

 Other residents here are employed in executive, management, and professional occupations

-(21.3%), and 11.6% in clerical, assistant, and tech support occupations.
+(21.5%), and 11.7% in clerical, assistant, and tech support occupations.

 The Neighbors: Ethnicity / Ancestry